wabbit-corp/kappa/Spec.md

 distinct by keyExpr
 ```

-* `distinct` keeps unique elements based on their entire value.
+* `distinct` keeps unique rows based on the deduplication key being the full current row environment record.
-* `distinct by keyExpr` keeps the first element for each unique key `keyExpr`.
+* `distinct by keyExpr` keeps the first encountered row for each unique deduplication key `keyExpr`.
 * Requires an `Eq`-like trait for the value used to determine uniqueness.
 Hashing may be used as an optimization (implementation-defined).

 Representative choice: